RoseLeBlood/roseleblood.github.io/index.md

 ## Current Features (version 0.2-1)

 * Powerful core that allows for easy to port
-* Automatic WiFi handling (reconnects, etc.)
 * Powerful socket abscrations layer (SAL)
 * Easy to use platform configuration
 * Semaphore, task and ringbuffer handling on various platform
 * generic backends: udp, uart and i2s